Repeat customers are the backbone of many businesses.

 On the other hand, loyal customers are more committed to a particular company and are less likely to switch to a different brand.
 They may have a strong emotional connection to the company and its products or services and may be willing to pay a premium for the quality and value it provides.

 Shortly, loyal customers are a subset of existing customers with a stronger commitment and dedication to a particular company and its products or services.
+Returning customer statistics consistently show that this subset generates disproportionately higher revenue for businesses.

-Repeat Customer & Customer Retention Statistics 2023
+Repeat Customer & Customer Retention Statistics 2026

 Customer Retention and Loyalty Programs